Great Neck Public Schools

 Great Neck Public Schools is a public school district serving students residing in specific areas of Great Neck, North New Hyde Park, North Hills, and Manhasset Hills, New York.
-It is Union Free School District Number 7 in the Town of North Hempstead in Nassau County, on Long Island, in New York, United States.
+It is Union Free School District Number 7 in the Town of North Hempstead in Nassau County, Long Island, New York, United States.

 About 6,846 students according to Niche rankings, grades K-12, attend the Great Neck Public Schools.
 On May 21, 2019, the voters of this district passed a budget of $234,418,944.

 As of the 2015-16 school year, the district's ten schools had a total enrollment of 6,399 students and 585.0 classroom teachers (on an FTE basis), for a student-teacher ratio of 10.7.

 List of schools

 Current schools

 There are three high schools: North High School, with an alternative program, Community School; South High School; and The Village School, a small alternative high school.
 There are also two middle schools, four elementary schools, and a nursery school.